Path traversal attack: In PHP

 Unix /etc/passwd is a common file used to demonstrate directory traversal, as it is often used by crackers to try cracking the passwords.
 However, in more recent Unix systems, the /etc/passwd file does not contain the hashed passwords, and they are instead located in the /etc/shadow file, which cannot be read by unprivileged users on the machine.
 Even in that case, though, reading /etc/passwd does still show a list of user accounts, which could then become a starting point for further attacks.

 Zip Slip vulnerability

 Another example is the "Zip Slip" vulnerability that affects several archive file formats like ZIP.

 Variations

 Directory traversal in its simplest form uses the ../ pattern.
 Some common variations are listed below:

-Microsoft Windows
+Windows

-Microsoft Windows and DOS directory traversal uses the ..\ or ../ patterns.
+Windows directory traversal uses the ..\ or ../ patterns.

 Each partition has a separate root directory (labeled C:\ where C could be any partition), and there is no common root directory above that.
 This means that for most directory vulnerabilities on Windows, attacks are limited to a single partition.
 Directory traversal has been the cause of numerous Microsoft vulnerabilities.